-This is a less well-known maneuver, but it's equally useful.
+This is a less well-known maneuver in the U.S., but it's equally useful.
 You can do it in the comfort of your own home, and it doesn't require anything but a flat surface and a pillow.
-The Semont-Toupet maneuver is considered in many ways similar to the Epley maneuver.
-What makes it special is that it doesn't require neck flexibility.
+The Semont-Toupet maneuver is similar to the Epley maneuver, but may be more suitable for people with limited neck flexibility.

 Follow these steps:

 You can do many different exercises in the comfort of your own home.
 They don't require any special equipment, and you don't need someone to help you stay balanced.
 You can, for example, do simple head rotations.
 Sit on a chair with your body upright, then lower your head until your chin touches your chest.
 Start to slowly rotate your head clockwise.
 After repeating this three times, do the same in the opposite direction.

 Massage targets trigger points in your neck muscles to help you have a better sense of balance and less dizziness.
 It can also help with any neck pain or stiffness and increase blood flow to the area.
 Some types of massage may help with headaches or the inability to sleep.
 You can even give yourself a simple massage by slowly moving your hands in circular motions on the skin of your neck, head, and upper back.

 Stress can make dizziness and other symptoms of vertigo worse, so it's important to learn healthy ways to cope with your stress.
 You should try some relaxation techniques until you find one that works for you.
 Some people find breathing exercises useful; others prefer biofeedback and hypnosis.
 Yoga and tai chi are also known to be great stress reducers, with the added benefit of more flexibility and body awareness.
 However, you need to avoid any sudden forward-bend movements because they may make your symptoms worse.